Ethical socialism

 Ethical socialism is a political ideology and philosophy that appeals to socialism on ethical and moral grounds as opposed to consumeristic, economic, and egoistic grounds.
 It emphasizes the need for a morally conscious economy based upon the principles of altruism, cooperation, and social justice while opposing possessive individualism.

 In contrast to socialism inspired by historical materialism, Marxist theory, and neoclassical economics which base their appeals for socialism on grounds of economic efficiency, or historical inevitability, ethical socialism focuses on the moral and ethical reasons for advocating socialism.
 It became the official philosophy of several socialist parties.

 Ethical socialism has some significant overlap with Christian socialism, Fabianism, guild socialism, liberal socialism, social-democratic reformism, and utopian socialism.
 Under the influence of politicians like Carlo Rosselli in Italy, social democrats began disassociating themselves from orthodox Marxism altogether as represented by Marxism–Leninism, embracing an ethical liberal socialism, Keynesianism, and appealing to morality rather than any consistent systematic, scientific or materialist worldview.

+As conceived by one of its founders, Keir Hardie, Ethical Socialism was to be "a socialism built bottom up, winning over hearts and minds, prefiguring the future, and setting up co-operatives.
+The ILP aimed to turn England into 'one vast cooperative.'"
+Ethical Socialism is often confused with a more conservative variant which originated in the 1950s in Germany, which is different than the movement embodied by the Independent Labour Party which, according to the Quaker Socialist Society, was" based on spontaneity and comradeship in the struggle to defeat capitalism and establish an ethical-socialist society.
+Its motto was friendliness and co-operation and it looked forward to a country where most enterprises and organisations were run as co-operatives.
+As far as international affairs were concerned, the ethical socialism of the ILP looked forward to the unity of humanity and the subordination of national states to some world co-ordinating body, or even some decentralised world government.
+The essence of this ethical socialism was humanitarianism."

-Social democracy made appeals to communitarian, corporatist, and sometimes nationalist sentiments while rejecting the economic and technological determinism generally characteristic of both economic liberalism and orthodox Marxism.
+Social democracy, which is distinct from Ethical Socialism, made appeals to communitarian, corporatist, and sometimes nationalist sentiments while rejecting the economic and technological determinism generally characteristic of both economic liberalism and orthodox Marxism.